spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 ---
 <h2>[Post 3] Goalie Performance: The Problem with Time</h2>
 <p>
-In post 4, I outlined a framework for measuring goalie talent using their career Fenwick 5v5 save percentage.
+In the first post, I outlined a framework for measuring goalie talent using their career Fenwick 5v5 save percentage.
 It concluded with the assumptions of the initial strategy, which I'll include again below.
 </p>
 <p>
 Assumptions: